 It is quite common for the locals to bring their own (reused) plastic bags.
 Once you have bought something in Peru, you will have your own bag to start with (although it’s fairly good practice to travel with a little bag that you can pack down anyway).

-By taking you own bag along to the market, you can help keep the amount of plastic you use during your stay in Peru to a minimum.
+By taking your own bag along to the market, you can help keep the amount of plastic you use during your stay in Peru to a minimum.

 Tip 6: Baby alpaca wool isn’t quite what you think